-The biggest investment you will make in your lifetime will likely be the purchase of a home.
-So before you close, you need to know that nobody else has a claim to the property.
+Purchasing a home is probably the single biggest investment you will make in your lifetime.
+So before you close, you need to know that nobody else can claim the property.

-The title company searches the property's title history.
-Through its research, the title company can almost always identify any title problems and have these problems cleared-up before you close on the property.
+The title insurance company searches the property's title history.
+Through its research, the title company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complex.
+Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+It will also cover what the title company is responsible for.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.